Receptor tyrosine kinase

 Receptor tyrosine kinases (RTKs) are the high-affinity cell surface receptors for many polypeptide growth factors, cytokines, and hormones.
 Of the 90 unique tyrosine kinase genes identified in the human genome, 58 encode receptor tyrosine kinase proteins.

 Receptor tyrosine kinases have been shown not only to be key regulators of normal cellular processes but also to have a critical role in the development and progression of many types of cancer.
 Mutations in receptor tyrosine kinases lead to activation of a series of signalling cascades which have numerous effects on protein expression.
+The receptors are generally activated by dimerization and substrate presentation.
 Receptor tyrosine kinases are part of the larger family of protein tyrosine kinases, encompassing the receptor tyrosine kinase proteins which contain a transmembrane domain, as well as the non-receptor tyrosine kinases which do not possess transmembrane domains.

 History

-The first RTKs to be discovered were EGF and NGF in the 1960s, but the classification of receptor tyrosine kinases was not developed until the 1970s.
+The first RTKs to be discovered were the EGF and NGF receptors in the 1960s, but the classification of receptor tyrosine kinases was not developed until the 1970s.